How to Drive 300 Basis Points in Margin

-If you’re a consumer products company, it’s a safe bet one or more of these pricing challenges hits close to home…
+It’s a safe bet one or more of these pricing challenges hits close to home:

 - You could increase prices for all new customers coming in the door.
-But it’s a very competitive market.
-So, you know you’ll lose some deals with a price hike.
+It’s a very competitive market, however, so you know you’ll lose some deals with a price hike.
 It’s just a question of how many you’ll lose.

 A Better Approach to Pricing

 You’re not alone.
-Most consumer products companies have struggled with these pricing problems for a long time.
+Most companies have struggled with these pricing problems for a long time.